sapphirejs/consoler/README.md

 console.log(command.argument.name) // myfile.txt
 ```

-Optional ones though will just be ingored if not present.
+Optional ones will just be ingored if not present.

 ```javascript
 // CLI: readfile